mtizim/to-arch/README.md

 # Manjaro to Arch conversion script
 ![](https://img.shields.io/github/downloads/sugkiy/manjarotoarch/total)<br>
-This is a script to convert a Manjaro installation to an Arch installation with a single command for users who want a fuss-free conversion from Manjaro to Arch.<br>The original version is [this gist](https://gist.github.com/mariuszkurek/bff8a821076f5406b15fe9be528957b6/) which _did_ work but wasn't _seamless_.<br>
+This is a script to convert a Manjaro installation to an Arch installation with a single command for users who want a fuss-free conversion from Manjaro to Arch.<br>This script is inspired by [this gist](https://gist.github.com/mariuszkurek/bff8a821076f5406b15fe9be528957b6/) which _did_ work but wasn't _seamless_.<br>

 ## Showcase(7x speedup)